 Can you describe a typical transition

 plan?
 [Prompt for gradually decreasing

 number of visits, more office-based

 contacts, seeing fewer team members,

 picking up medications at the pharmacy.]

 To what services do clients transition?

 Under what circumstance would the team

 maintain contact with clients and/or the

 new service provider following

 transition?
 For how long?
 [Probe for

 whether contacts with clients were team or

 client initiated; probe for how it is

-determined which clients get more extensive follow-up.]
+determined which clients get more

-extensive follow-up.j
+extensive follow-up.]

 If a previously graduated client needs to

 return to the team, what would that

 process entail?
 When would the team

 commence services?
 [Prompt for the

 following: Are they put back on the waitlist

 first or quickly re-admitted?
 Can the team

 begin serving the participant without

 immediate assurance of payment?]

-miniculate assurance of payment.
+to the could be a second or a second of the

 In the past two years, can you think of a

-client whose transition process best

-reflected the work of the team, and
+client whose transition process best reflected the work of the team, and

 summarize the team's work with us?

+summarize the team's work with as:

 Clinician Interview

+Cillician interview

 When do you start discussing transition

 from ACT with clients?

 What markers or indicators for transition

 are you assessing and considering?